-Hundreds of students gathered at the university campus Wednesday night to demand justice for Johnson before demonstrators marched down streets in Charlottesville’s downtown area, making their way to police headquarters, according to NBC affiliate WVIR.
+Johnson did make a comment Wednesday night, when hundreds of students gathered at the UVa. campus before marching down streets in Charlottesville’s downtown area, making their way to police headquarters, according to NBC affiliate WVIR.

-"We deserve to respect each other, especially in times like this," Johnson, who attended the event, said to calm the crowd.
+"We deserve to respect each other, especially in times like this," Johnson said, apparently to calm the crowd.

 “I thought about how this poor man’s mother would feel when she saw that photo, because I know how it made me feel,” Sullivan told News4's David Culver.